 The Code sets out the minimum requirements for these documents, including information and publication requirements; when deviations from them may be permitted; and governance arrangements, which include the sector convening panels to deal with changes to the codes.

 In accordance with the Code, companies need to submit draft sector guidance and model adoption agreements for both the water and sewerage sector to us for approval.

 What timetable is the sector working to?

 Water sector documents

-On 7 January 2019, companies submitted to us, for our approval, draft water sector guidance and draft model water adoption agreement.
-The original deadline for the submission of these documents was 1 October 2018, however, this was moved to 7 January 2019 at the request of companies to allow them to undertake further engagement and consultation on the documents, in order to ensure that as much as possible the documents reflected a broad consensus of opinion between customers and companies.
+On 7 January 2019, companies submitted draft water sector guidance and a draft model water adoption agreement for our approval.
+The original deadline for the submission of these documents was 1 October 2018, however, at the request of companies an extension to 7 January 2019 was agreed, in order for further stakeholder engagement and consultation on the documents to take place.

 Sewerage sector documents